airlift-challenge/airlift-starter-kit/README.md

 More information on parameterizing the scenarios can be found in [Generating Scenarios page](https://airlift-challenge.github.io/chapters/ch5_gen/main.html).

 ## 4) Submission
-Once you are finished with your solution code, you can produce a zip file archive and make a submission at the [competition platform on CodaLab](https://codalab.lisn.upsaclay.fr/competitions/0000).
+Once you are finished with your solution code, you can produce a zip file archive and make a submission at the [competition platform on CodaLab][codalab].
 Your submission should contain the following files:

 **File/Directory** | **Description**